 Can I have a felony drug conviction expunged?

-Obviously, the exceptions the general rule that misdemeanor and felony convictions cannot be expunged are not very helpful or useful to most people.
-The Pennsylvania legislature did amend section 9122 relatively recently to allow for the expungement of summary offenses, but the amendment did not create exceptions for the expungement of either misdemeanor or felony convictions.
-A person with a misdemeanor or felony conviction must first seek a pardon of the conviction from the Pennsylvania Board of Pardons.
+Instead of an expungement or a sealing of a criminal record, a person with a misdemeanor or felony conviction must first seek a pardon of the conviction from the Pennsylvania Board of Pardons.
 If a person is able to receive a pardon, then the conviction is set aside, and a person’s legal rights are returned.
 For example, Pennsylvania felony drug conviction prohibits a person from possessing a firearm.
 If a person receives a pardon, then the lifetime firearm prohibition is removed.

 A pardon can make your record eligible for expungement

 While you would think that a pardon would clear a record, it does not.
 The pardon only sets aside the conviction, but the record of the case still exists.
 However, because the person is no longer convicted, the person is now eligible to go through the expungement process to have records of the incident destroyed.
 For more information about cleaning up criminal records in Pennsylvania via expungements, Orders for Limited Access, or a pardon, contact an experienced criminal defense attorney at the State College firm of JD Law at (814) 954-7622.